mrrusof/mrrusof.github.io/_posts/2016-06-13-why-does-heap-work.markdown

  6 |--|  | 321
 {% endhighlight %}

+Heap's algorithm swaps the first and the second elements of `123` to construct the other permutation where 3 is in the last position.
+Swap 3 moves `2` to the first position to construct one permutation with `2` in the last position.
+Swap 4 constructs the other permutation where `2` is in the last position.
+Swap 5 moves `1` to the first position to construct one permutation with `1` in the last position.
+Swap 6 constructs the other permutation where `1` is in the last position.

-Heap's algorithm applies $$5$$ swaps for `123` to generate each of the remaining permutations once.
+Heap's algorithm applies 5 swaps for `123` to generate each of the remaining permutations once.
 When Heap's algorithm receives sequence `123`, there are $$5 = 3! - 1$$ permutations remaining.
 When Heap's algorithm receives sequence `12...n`, there are $$n! - 1$$ permutations remaining, thus Heap's algorithm applies $$n! - 1$$ swaps.

-Each of the swaps for `123` corresponds to a sequence of For example, the first two permutations correspond to Pairs of permutations (1, 2), (3, 4), and (5, 6) correspond Heap's algorithm obtains those permutations by applying itself to the first two positions as follows.

-{% highlight asciidoc %}
- 1 |  | 12
- 2 |--| 21
-{% endhighlight %}

-The same happens for the pair of permutations 3 and 4 and the pair 5 and 6.

-The sequence of swaps corresponds to the application of the following procedure.
+For input sequence `12...n`, the sequence of swaps is given by the following procedure.

+1. Permute the elements in positions 1 to $$n - 1$$ by applying this procedure.
-1. Apply the following steps `N-1` times for sequence `1 2 ...
-N`.
+2. Apply the following steps $$n - 1$$ times for each `i` in the sequence `12...n`.
-   1. Swap element in position `N` with one of the other elements in the following way.
+   1. Swap element in position $$n$$ with one of the other elements in the following way.
-      a.
-If `N` is odd, swap elements in positions `1` and `N`.
+      1. If $$n$$ is odd, swap elements in positions 1 and $$n$$.
-      b.
-If `N` is even, swap elemnts in position `i` and `N`.
+      2. If $$n$$ is even, swap elements in position $$i$$ and $$n$$.
-   2. Permute the elements in positions 1 to N-1 by applying this procedure.
+   2. Permute the elements in positions 1 to $$n - 1$$ by applying this procedure.
-3. Finally, permute the elements in positions 1 to N-1 one last time by applying this procedure.

 The procedure constructs `N!` permutations because the loop constructs `(N - 1)(N - 1)!` permutations and the last application of the procedure constructs `(N - 1)!` permutations.
 Those permutations add to `N!`.

-Given the way Heap's selects the last element, what is the reason why it enumerates all permutations?
+Given the way Heap's selects the last element, what is the reason why it constructs all permutations?